samolabams/smtp-validator/README.md

-# Smtp Validator
+# Laravel Smtp Validator
-This package can be used to validate your smtp credentials without sending a test mail
+This laravel package can be used to validate your smtp credentials without sending a test mail

 # Package Installation
 Require this package in your composer.json file and update composer.